 Click the image to view it in full resolution

 IKONOS – Visoke Volcano, DRC, and Rwanda, Africa

 3D Terrain Model

 Copyright © MAXAR/Satellite Imaging Corporation.
 All Rights Reserved.

 Gorilla Family Group 13 Volcanoes National Park Rwanda

 Photo Credit: Professor Richard S. Muller

-High resolution satellites images can directly observe species and their habitat on the ground and in their environment used in tandem with GIS Mapping which allows researchers to predict the best remaining areas to protect and manage.
-Satellite data facilitates the production of global land use and land cover maps, and geographic information systems (GIS) allows researchers to integrate satellite and population data efficiently.
-Increased human population often leads to greater influence on the environment and sharper declines in species and ecosystems.
+High-resolution satellite images can directly observe species and their habitat on the ground and in their environment used in tandem with GIS Mapping which allows researchers to predict the best remaining areas to protect and manage.
+Satellite data facilitates the production of global land use and land cover maps, and geographic information systems (GIS) allow researchers to integrate satellite and population data efficiently.
+The increased human population often leads to greater influence on the environment and sharper declines in species and ecosystems.
 Land transformation probably poses the single greatest threat to biodiversity, resulting in habitat loss and/or fragmentation for wild species.
 Beyond its effects on the nearby area, it can have global consequences, such as worldwide changes.

 3D Flythrough Movie – Visoke Volcano

-Broadband connection and QuickTime player required.
+Broadband connection and QuickTime player are required.
 Size: 18 MB

 <1m Stereo IKONOS Satellite Image Data and 5m DTM